bharatbalothia/wcelab-OpenShift_CICD_ECI/CICD-process-tasks.md

    9. Deploy latest app and agent images to the newly created project (Using helm charts prepared above) **[NZ I think this step is no moved to Prepare OS project step]**

-1. Update Group environment with Service's new Sprint **[NZ I think it is a duplicate step of "Push Service Team's Sprint Deliverables to Group Environment]**
+1. Update Group environment with Service's new Sprint **[NZ I think it is a duplicate step of "Deploy Service Team's Sprint Deliverables to Group Environment and perform Group level testing"]**
    1. Update DB2 transaction with data definition changes (perform entity deployer)
    2. Prepare DB2 config schema with Service's new sprint configuration data (Check out CDT xmls from git and perfrom import CDT)
    3. Prepare helm charts to deploy Service's new Sprint changes to Group environment